RaduADumitru/codex/README.md

 ~~~bash
 curl -i -H "Accept: application/json" -H "Content-Type:application/json" --data '{"pagecount": 10}' -X POST "localhost:8080/codex/import/optimize"
 ~~~

+Before starting a new import, and on any errors during import, content of the database will be deleted, to avoid conflicts.

 To verify the results, you can enter the database's web interface: